 Engaging with taxi drivers

-It was essential to engage with taxi drivers who had concerns about the financial impacts of the clean air zone.
-As a result, they loudly opposed charging schemes as well as non-charging schemes that do not offer the right support.
+It was essential to engage with taxi drivers who had concerns about the financial impacts of the CAZ.
+As a result, they loudly opposed charging schemes as well as non-charging schemes that don't offer the right support.
 A key learning point was the need to carry out extra engagement and encouragement with taxi drivers.
-The council noticed that as this sector is very well networked, once significant engagement had allowed for a small number of drivers to switch to low emission vehicles, these drivers shared their experiences with their peers.
+The council noticed that, as this sector is very well networked, once significant engagement had allowed for a small number of drivers to switch to low-emission vehicles, these drivers shared their experiences with their peers.
 This allowed support to quickly build among the sector’s workers.

-Working with DEFRA and the Joint Air Quality Unit (JAQU) was necessary and sometimes challenging including:
+Working with DEFRA and the Joint Air Quality Unit (JAQU) was necessary and sometimes challenging, including:

 For example, introducing measures to ensure buses and private hire vehicles moved to lower-emitting alternatives needed multiple iterations and amendments from the government, taking almost a year to be approved.
-A key lesson learned was to carry out extra in-depth consultations with stakeholders in order to be better aware of issues that will arise months or years in the future.
+A key lesson learned was to carry out extra in-depth consultations with stakeholders to be better aware of issues that'll arise months or years in the future.

-However, now Southampton’s Local NO2 plan has government approval a model now exists for other local authorities to go through a similar process.
+However, now Southampton’s Local NO2 plan has government approval, a model exists for other local authorities to go through a similar process.
 This means that another council replicating this work will be able to save significant amounts of time.

 We've found some examples of other council activity on this topic.

-- Birmingham City Council is improving air quality with its Clean Air Zone, which charges the most polluting vehicles.
+- Birmingham City Council is improving air quality with its CAZ, which charges the most polluting vehicles.

 Friends of the Earth's view

-What is encouraging is the level of public backing the council had – not only for tackling pollution from cars but for linking health and environment in other ways – which has prompted the council to go ahead with wider measures to improve walking and cycling, and boost nature in the city.
+What's encouraging is the level of public backing the council had, not only for tackling pollution from cars but also for linking health and environment in other ways, which has prompted the council to go ahead with wider measures to improve walking and cycling, and boost nature in the city.
 Local community groups will be looking for good progress on these measures.

-Councils should consider multiple ways to cut car use including reallocating road space (Action 23 of the Climate Action Plan) and ensuring new development is not car-dependent (Action 28).
+Councils should consider multiple ways to cut car use, including re-allocating road space (Action 23 of the Climate Action Plan) and ensuring new development isn't car-dependent (Action 28).
 Otherwise traffic levels and pollution could rise again with new car journeys related to new housing.